 Monitor speakers are a very important part of your recording gears.
 Just like other electronic equipment, they need care and cleaning.
-If you own a recording studio, you should know how to clean studio monitors so that they can last long for years.
+If you own a recording studio (Don’t have your own studio? click here to learn how to kick start), you should know how to clean studio monitors so that they can last long for years.

 In this guide, you will learn the proper process of cleaning studio monitors.
 There are several steps to properly clean your studio monitors.